Soheab/vacefron.py/docs.md

 vac_api = vacefron.Client()
 ```

-For future reference in this documentation: when referring to 'vac_api' we refer to that above!
+For future reference in this documentation: when referring to 'vac_api' we refer to that above.

 ## Using the wrapper:
 All available endpoints you can use.
+All available endpoints you can use.

+### Rank card

+---
-### await vac_api.rank_card(username, avatar,  level, rank, current_xp, next_level_xp, previous_level_xp, custom_background, xp_color, is_boosting)
+#### await vac_api.rank_card(username, avatar,  level, rank, current_xp, next_level_xp, previous_level_xp, custom_background, xp_color, is_boosting)
-Generate a custom Rank card for Discord bots!
+Generate a Rank card for Discord bots!

 **Parameters**:
 - username `string` | The user's name.